- NAME: Charles "Pretty Boy" Floyd

 Best Known For

-Pretty Boy Floyd was an American bank robber best known for his constant run-ins with police and violent bank robberies throughout his life.
+Pretty Boy Floyd is best known for his constant run-ins with police and violent bank robberies.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Born in George in 1904, Pretty Boy Floyd is best known for his constant run-ins with police and violent bank robberies.
 Floyd vowed never to steal again after he was arrested for a payroll robbery at the age of 18, but he nevertheless went on to rob numerous banks.
 He was often protected by Oklahoma locals, who called him "the Robin Hood of the Cooksoon Hills."
 Floyd was gunned down and killed by FBI agents in 1934.

 Criminal Charles "Pretty Boy" Arthur Floyd was born in Adairsville, Georgia, on February 3, 1904, one of seven children.
 His family soon after moved to Oklahoma, where they owned a farm and were extremely poor.

 After an unlikely first career as a farmer, Floyd turned to crime to escape the poverty of the Depression era, which hit farmers in the "Dust Bowl" especially hard.
 After he was arrested for a payroll robbery at the age of 18, Floyd vowed never to steal again, but he nevertheless went on to rob numerous banks.